NamHenry/AIA_React_test/README.md

   - *This folder contains storybook for the reuseable components respectively.*

 ## UI guide
 First, as default, you are on the home page screen.
 The navigation bar is on top, and it's available on all screens.
-In the navigation bar, there is a logon on the left and two buttons on the right.
+In the navigation bar, there is a logo on the left and two buttons on the right.
 One button is for navigating to the home page and the other is for navigating to the cart page.

-On the home page screen, you can see a list of products.
+On the home page screen, you can see a list of product cards.
 Each product card involves the image, name, and price of one product.
 It also has two buttons.
 One button is for navigating to the product details page, the one left is for adding the product to the cart.

 On the product details page, you can see more details about the product.
 And you can also change the quantity and add the product to the card.